 Brief History of Oil Development in Pico Canyon

-At Pico Springs, Peckham reports that only a basin had been excavated to collect oil as it flowed from cracks in the canyon.
-The flow was an estimated 20 to 25 gallons per day, which sounds like too much.
+At Pico Springs, Stephen Peckham (1866) reported that only a basin had been excavated to collect oil as it flowed from cracks in the canyon.
+The flow was an estimated 20 to 25 gallons per day.

 The Fourth Report also states that on January 28, 1867 "twelve barrels of crude oil were shipped from Pico Canon."
 The report later says that "among the specimens from California sent to the Paris Exposition of 1867 was petroleum from ...
 Wiley's Spring, San Fernando Mountain (Pico Canon), Hughes' Spring, and Pico Spring, Los Angeles County."

-To further confuse the issue, the Fourth Report then says "In 1869, the first work was done at Pico Canon by Mr. Hughes, who put down a spring-pole well called the Pico Well."
-This is two pages after the report said that Hughes sunk a well in 1866.
-Also from the Fourth Report: "In 1874 Messrs.
-Temple, Moore, and Pico worked in Pico Canon.
-The oil they obtained was sent to the refinery at Lyons Stations..."
+Then, to confuse the issue, the Fourth Report then says "In 1869, the first work was done at Pico Canon by Mr. Hughes, who put down a spring-pole well called the Pico Well."
+This is two pages after the report said that Hughes sunk a well in 1866, not to mention that Hughes died in 1868.

 CSO 1 - Commenced drilling August 22, 1875, Completed drilling September 1875 - "Well was drilled to 120 ft. with spring-pole rig.
 At 30 ft. produced about two bbls. per day by sand pumping.
 This oil was in shale.
 At 120 ft. pumped 10 to 12 bbls. per day.
 In 1877 got an engine and deepened well to 600 ft.
 At 175 ft. it pumped 30 bbls. per day.
 In 1882 deepened again to 735 ft. but without any benefit.
 The best sand-rock was at 170 ft."